WayneBrown/learnwebgl2/_sources/12_advanced_rendering/05_color_blending.rst

 * If the final value of a pixel has an alpha value that is less than 1.0, it is blended with the color of the web page behind the canvas.
-Therefore, not only does a canvas's background color affect blending, the color of the web page does as well.
+Therefore, not only does the background color of the canvas affect blending, the color of the web page does as well.

 Summary